COVESA/iot-event-analytics/src/sdk/javascript/examples/integrations/agent-network/README.md

 ## Prerequisites

-- Open the _docker-compose_ folder in the project root in a terminal and start the platform and the local broker by using docker-compose `docker-compose -f docker-compose.platform.yml up --remove-orphans`
+- Open the _docker-compose_ folder in the project root in a terminal and start the platform and the local broker by using docker-compose `docker-compose -f docker-compose.mosquitto.yml -f docker-compose.platform.yml up --remove-orphans`
 - Follow the guide in this [README.md](../../../../python/examples/integrations/agent-network/README.md) for running the full example

 ## How to start it